UMWEDU/umw-finaid-sync/_pages/satisfactory-academic-progress.md

 If the Appeal is denied: Aid is immediately suspended until eligibility is re-established

 The decision is final for the term of enrollment specified in the letter.
 A student may still be able to re-establish eligibility on their own, for future enrollment periods, by completing sufficient credit hours or by improving their cumulative GPA.
 The student may appeal no more than two terms at UMW.
 Requests for multiple appeals must be for different circumstances.
-<h2>Financial Aid Probation</h2>
-This status is assigned to the student who has successfully appealed their financial aid suspension and had their eligibility for aid reinstated.
-The reinstatement under probation may not be for more than one term of enrollment.

-If a student fails to meet the minimum SAP requirements at the end of their probation period, the student is placed back into financial aid suspension.
-The student is not permitted to appeal this suspension unless there is a new and different circumstance that meets the definition of the acceptable circumstances discussed earlier in the policy.
-Any new approved appeal will only be approved for one term of enrollment and the student would be placed back into financial aid probation.

-Under no circumstances will more than two probation periods be approved for any student.
-It is expected that a student regain and maintain their satisfactory academic progress at UMW.
 <h2>Plan for Academic Success</h2>
 Students placed on Financial Aid Warning, Probation or Suspension are strongly encouraged to schedule an academic advisement appointment with the Office of Academic and Career Services or with their Faculty Advisor.
 Through advisement, students will work to create academic plans and become connected to campus resources that support academic success.
 Resources at UMW to help students succeed academically include:
 <ul>